gokcehan/lf/doc.md

 	setlocal /foo/bar  hidden        # for only '/foo/bar' directory
 	setlocal /foo/bar/ hidden        # for '/foo/bar' and its subdirectories (e.g. '/foo/bar/baz')

-Command `map` is used to bind a key in normal and visual mode to a command which can be a builtin command, custom command, or shell command:
+Command `map` is used to bind a key in Normal and Visual mode to a command which can be a builtin command, custom command, or shell command:

 	map gh cd ~        # builtin command map D trash        # custom command
 	map i $less $f     # shell command map U !du -csh *   # waiting shell command

-Command `nmap` does the same but for normal mode only.
+Command `nmap` does the same but for Normal mode only.

-Command `vmap` does the same but for visual mode only.
+Command `vmap` does the same but for Visual mode only.

 Overview of which map command works in which mode: